Machine learning phase transitions of the three-dimensional Ising universality class

-We perform a supervised learning for spin configurations in the 3D Ising model.
-The input data for ML networks are obtained from Monte Carlo sampling at different magnetic fields ranging from -0.9 to 0.9 at $T=3.6$ in a cubic lattice $L = 20$.
-The spin configurations are labeled by their corresponding average magnetization or energy, respectively.
-The data sets are randomly divided into the train and test sets.
-The supervised machine learning networks are trained in the train sets and predicted in the test sets.
-We adopt a 3D CNN architecture which is based on Tensorflow 2.0 and implemented with Keras library.
+We perform supervised learning for spin configurations in the 3D Ising model.
+The input data for ML networks are obtained from MC sampling at different magnetic fields ranging from -0.9 to 0.9 at $T=3.6$ in a cubic lattice $L = 20$.
+The spin configurations are labeled by their corresponding average magnetization or energy.
+The data sets are randomly divided into training and testing sets.
+The supervised ML networks are trained in the training sets and predicted in the testing sets.
+We adopt a 3D CNN architecture that is based on Tensorflow 2.0 and implemented with the Keras library.

 We train the 3D CNNs to predict magnetization and energy of spin configurations and then take an average over the test sets.
 The results are shown in Fig.~\ref{Fig:MandE} (a) and (b) for average magnetization and average energy, respectively.
-The red circles represent the averaged predictions from the 3D CNNs and the black squares are the calculations from Monte Carlo simulations.
-The averaged magnetization and energy from predictions of the 3D CNNs agree very well with those from Monte Carlo simulations.
-It means that the machine can learn physical quantities of order parameter and energy from pure spin configurations in the Ising model.
+The red circles represent the averaged predictions from the 3D CNNs, and the black squares are the calculations from MC simulations.
+The averaged magnetization and energy from predictions of the 3D CNNs agree well with those from MC simulations.
+This means that the machine can learn physical quantities of order parameter and energy from pure spin configurations in the Ising model.